jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (5) The foreign source income and foreign expenditure to which the election applies is allocated to the income year referred to in subsection (1)﻿(c).
 Election treated as continuing
 (6) An election made by a person under subsection (2) applies for the income year referred to in subsection (1)﻿(c) and all later income years, unless—
-  (a) the Commissioner agrees in writing to allow the person to revoke the election; or (b) the person’s net income for the relevant income year would be more than $100,000 if their only income in the income year were foreign source income.
+  (a) the person seeks the Commissioner’s agreement to revoke the election, and the Commissioner notifies them that they may revoke the election; or
+  (b) the person’s net income for the relevant income year would be more than $100,000 if their only income in the income year were foreign source income.
 Net income of more than $100,000
 (7) If subsection (6)﻿(b) applies,—